sighack/sighack.github.io/_posts/2018-06-24-flood-fill-art-using-random-walks.md

 are taken in the color domain starting from a "seed" pixel, with neighboring pixels being colored with a random perturbation in color.

-In this post, I show how I implemented such flood-fill art in Processing, and show a visual exploration of tweaking some of the available parameters.
+In this post I show a visual exploration of tweaking some of the available parameters of my implementation of such flood-fill art in Processing.

 ## Overview of the Approach